adnansadar/Cryptocurrency-Price-Tracker/README.md

 # Cryptocurrency Price Tracker

-This project has been deployed at [this link](https://crypto-pricetracker.herokuapp.com/).
+This Web App has been deployed at [this link](https://my-cryptotracker.netlify.app/).

 ## Screenshots
 ![](screenshot1.png)